ssmagula/ssmagula.github.io/_posts/2024-12-8-a_new_browser.markdown

 flytitle: The browser project
 title: He said "All you have to do now is just write the code"
 comments: true
-dek: The start of a high-stakes, high-pressure project to reinvent a Web browser
+dek: The start of a high-stakes, high-pressure project to reinvent a Web browser, Episode No. 2
 date:   2024-12-08 09:27:14 -0600
 categories:
 author: Stefan Smagula